mundra-aman/minimal-mistakes/_posts/2018-08-16-common-ETL-transformation-scenarios.md

 > Data cleaning

-> mapping NULL to 0
+> Mapping NULL to 0

 > "Male" to "M" and "Female" to "F"

-> date formats consistency
+> Date formats consistency

-> running aggregates
+> Running aggregates

-> you have two points (X1,Y1) and (X2,Y2) and you need to store the distance between them in your target
+> You have two points (X1,Y1) and (X2,Y2) and you need to store the distance between them in your target

-> data enrichment
+> Data enrichment

-> feature generation
+> Feature generation

-> corroboration
+> Corroboration

-> deduplication
+> Deduplication

-> data increment, updation, delta delivery
+> Data increment, updation, delta delivery

-> data skewness
+> Data skewness

 > Salting and hashing